Moosa Moolla: Political life

 Mosie joined them for a few days at Tunduma, at the Tanzania-Zambia border.
 This was the first time that Mosie saw his son, who was born two months after he fled the country.
 Azaad was five years old, and his daughter, Tasneem was six years old.
 After the brief reunion Mosie returned to Dar es Salaam and Zubeida to Lusaka with the children.
 Zubeida, could not obtain a work permit in Zambia, and was forced to send the children back to South Africa to live with her parents because she could not support them.
 This separation was very painful for all of them.

-In 1969 Mosie was deployed to Bombay to work amongst South African students studying in India.
-The ANC’s Asian mission was located in New Delhi with Mendi Msimang as its chief representative and Molvi Cachalia as the deputy chief representative.
+In 1969, Mosie was deployed to Bombay to work amongst South African students studying in India.
+The ANC's Asian mission was located in New Delhi with Mendi Msimang as its chief representative and Molvi Cachalia as the deputy chief representative.
 In 1971 Molvi Cachalia retired and Mosie was appointed in his place.
 In 1972 Mendi was transferred to Tanzania and Mosie took over as chief representative.

-In 1978, Mosie was sent to head the ANC’s Egypt and Middle East mission.
+In 1978, Mosie was sent to head the ANC's Egypt and Middle East mission.
 He was also concurrently the ANC representative to the Afro-Asian People's Solidarity Organisation (AAPSO).
-In 1982 he was reposted to New Delhi.
-In November 1989 he was deployed as the ANC representative to the World Peace Council and had to relocate to Helsinki, Finland.
+In 1982, he was reposted to New Delhi.
+In November 1989, he was deployed as the ANC representative to the World Peace Council, and had to relocate to Helsinki, Finland.

 In 1978, Moolla was posted to Cairo as ANC Chief Representative in Egypt and the Middle East and concurrently as ANC representative on the Permanent Secretariat of the Afro-Asian Peoples Solidarity Organisation.

 In December 1990, after 28 years in exile, Mosie returned to South Africa.
-He was employed by the ANC’s Department of International Affairs based in Shell House.
+He was employed by the ANC's Department of International Affairs based in Shell House.

-In 1991 he was elected as secretary of the TIC and served as a member of the TIC/NIC delegation to the Convention for a Democratic South Africa (CODESA).
+In 1991, he was elected as secretary of the TIC and served as a member of the TIC/NIC delegation to the Convention for a Democratic South Africa (CODESA).

 In 1995, President Mandela appointed Mosie as the South African ambassador to the Islamic Republic of Iran.
 He held the post until 1999.
-From June 2000 until 2004 Mosie was appointed as high commissioner to Pakistan.
+From June 2000 until 2004, Mosie was appointed High Commissioner to Pakistan.

-Zubeida (nee Saloojee), Mosie’s wife and life-long partner passed away on 3 April 2008.
+Zubeida (née Saloojee), Mosie's wife and life-long partner died on 3 April 2008.
 They were married for close to 47 years.
-Besides Tasneem and Azaad, he has another son, Afzal, who was born in New Delhi, India in 1972.
+Besides Tasneem and Azaad, he had another son, Afzal, who was born in New Delhi, India in 1972.

 Nelson Mandela gave his daughter, Tasneem, her middle name Nobandla, which means “she of the masses”.